dandyvica/siphash_c_d/README.md

-This crate provides a pure `no_std` Rust implementation of the `siphash_c_d` algorithm as originally described in:
+This crate provides a pure `no_std` and `safe` Rust implementation of the `siphash_c_d` algorithm as originally described in:
 <https://cr.yp.to/siphash/siphash-20120918.pdf>.

 The paper only describes the algorithm for an output value of 64 bits.
 The algorithm for a 128-bit output value is very similar but only described in: <https://github.com/veorq/SipHash>

-SipHash was invented by Jean-Philippe Aumasson and Daniel J. Bernstein.
+*SipHash* was invented by Jean-Philippe Aumasson and Daniel J. Bernstein.

 Using the `Hash64` or `Hash128` keyword, you can get the `u64` or `u128` bits hash value.